vanngocthuyla/vanngocthuyla.github.io/posts/ML/supervised.md

 ### 1.2.
 Result

 The effectiveness of the LDA classifier constructed for the training set could be assessed by examining the results presented in LDA_plot.
-For example, the first two axes achieve a separation of type N (Normal-like) and type CL (Claudin-low).
+For example, the first two axes achieved a separation of type N (Normal-like) and type CL (Claudin-low).

 **LDA plot**

 <img src='https://vanngocthuyla.github.io/images/ML/LDA_plot.jpg' width="800">

-Another results provided by LDA is the confusion matrix, which presents the predicted classifications in rows against the actual classifications in columns.
-The diagonal elements represent the number of correct predictions (true positives), while the values above the diagonal indicate true observations that were not predicted (false negatives), and those below represent predictions that were incorrect (false positives).
-According to this matrix, the classification accuracy for the training set around 87%.
+Another results provided by LDA was the confusion matrix, which presents the predicted classifications in rows against the actual classifications in columns.
+The diagonal elements represented the number of correct predictions (true positives), while the values above the diagonal indicate true observations that were not predicted (false negatives), and those below represent predictions that were incorrect (false positives).
+According to this matrix, the classification accuracy for the training set was around 87%.

 **Prediction result**